China opposes unilateral actions in IHK

 Wang Yi called on President Arif Alvi, Prime Minister Imran Khan, held talks with Foreign Minister Shah Mahmood Qureshi, and met Chief of Army Staff (COAS) General Qamar Javed Bajwa.

-Both sides reaffirmed that the China-Pakistan relationship is a priority in their foreign policies, and committed to building a closer China-Pakistan community with a shared future in the new era.
+Both sides reaffirmed that China-Pakistan relationship is a priority in their foreign policies, and committed to build a closer China-Pakistan community with a shared future in the new era.

 They also agreed to maintain frequent mutual visits and meetings at the leadership level and continue to hold bilateral meetings between their leaders on multilateral occasions.